Plant Care Greek Thimbleweed

 About Greek Thimbleweed

-Greek Thimbleweed is a super rare houseplant 🌿 that is isn’t challenging to grow and needs regular watering to thrive.
-They do best in long-lasting, direct light ☀ and should be less than 1 foot from a window.
+Greek Thimbleweed is a relatively rare houseplant 🌿 that is isn’t challenging to grow and needs regular watering to thrive.
+They do best in long-lasting, direct light ☀️ and should be less than 1 foot from a window.

 Greek Thimbleweed likes soil that is well draining.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.

-Greek Thimbleweed belongs to the Anemone genus, and is native to Southeastern Europe, Turkey, Lebanon, and Syria.
+Greek Thimbleweed belongs to the Anemonoides genus, and is native to Southeastern Europe, Turkey, Lebanon, and Syria.

-⚠ Greek Thimbleweed is not safe to consume.
-If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
-If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.
+⚠️ Greek Thimbleweed is extremely dangerous if consumed.
+If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian immediately.
+These plants are not recommended for homes with children, cats, or dogs.

 Taxonomy